piotrlaczkowski/keras-data-processor/docs/features.md

 ## 📆 Date Features

-You can even process string encoded date features (format: 'YYYY-MM-DD'):
+You can even process string encoded date features (format: 'YYYY-MM-DD' or 'YYYY/MM/DD'):

 === "🔧 Using FeatureType"